North Carolina Case Management

 For the period of the Case Management contract, any new contributions sent to Lutheran Services Carolinas designated for Hurricane Matthew relief in North Carolina will be used for direct assistance to disaster survivors on a case by case basis as funds allow.
 Per the terms of the case management contract, no contributions to LSC designated for North Carolina disaster relief will be used to support case management services, including salaries, benefits, office and equipment rental, and similar expenses associated with maintaining and staffing a temporary case management office, employment of case management staff, and the administration and provision of case management services.

 The effort will be managed from LSC's Raleigh office by North Carolina executive director Jeffrey DeMagistris, and case managers will be hired from areas where assistance is needed.

-If you were a victim of Hurricane Matthew in North Carolina and would like to explore help that might be available to you, please email email@example.com or call 919-861-2886.
+If you are a survivor of Hurricane Matthew in North Carolina and would like to explore help that might be available to you, please email firstname.lastname@example.org or call 919-861-2886.

 LSC is currently hiring staff for disaster case management in eastern North Carolina.
 If you would like information about jobs, go to LSC's employment page.

 Thanks to a grant from Lutheran Disaster Response, Lutheran Services Carolinas is providing disaster case management in the counties of Richland and Lexington, which sustained heavy damage from the flood caused by Hurricane Joaquin in October 2015.
 Services provided include assistance in securing housing, connecting to benefits and other resources, and facilitating house repairs.